-Tradebox can automatically post the sales receipts for your orders when the order is transferred to Sage.
-If your website or marketplace provides the payment method on the order, these can be posted to different banks.
+Tradebox can automatically post the Sales Receipts for your orders when the order is transferred to Sage (this is raised at the point of Update Ledgers on the sales invoice).
+If your website or marketplace provides the Payment Method on the order, these can be posted to different banks.
 You can either manually add the methods to the list or Tradebox will discover them as it downloads orders and raise them in the Issues Log.

 Each payment method has distinct settings, so some payment methods can post receipts while others do not.
 The option selected in the Reference field will appear as the Payment Reference in the details of the Sage invoice.

 Shipping can be posted to Sage in several different ways.
 Everything can be posted to a single default nominal, or can be split out into several different nominal codes for reporting purposes.
 These can be specified within the Shipping Method Mapping screen.

 Alternatively, if you prefer to have the shipping presented as a line on the invoice, Tradebox can post it as a product on to the body of the invoice if the Map Shipping Methods to Stock Codes option is selected.
 This requires the user to have products set up in Sage for each different type of shipping, and to select a default within the Shipping screen in Tradebox.
 The Add Shipping Line Even if Value is Zero tick box will add the line regardless of the value.
 If this is unticked, the shipping line will not be shown on the invoice if the value of shipping is zero.

 The tax code section of the Accounts link displays the different varieties of tax codes and their rates, as well as the tax codes as they would appear in Sage.
 If a change is required, the Edit button will allow you to map the Tradebox tax code to a different Sage tax code.